 Moët Hennessy expands commitment to reduce its carbon footprint, with ambitious targets approved by SBTi

 PARIS, Oct.
-26, 2021 /CNW/ -- Moët Hennessy, world leader in premium wines and spirits, is pleased to announce its new ambitions to help limit global warming.
+27, 2021 /PRNewswire/ -- Moët Hennessy, world leader in premium wines and spirits, is pleased to announce its new ambitions to help limit global warming.
 The core objective consists in adopting the 1.5°C target, as stipulated under the Paris Agreement and confirmed by the Science Based Targets initiative (SBTi).

 For several years now, Moët Hennessy brands have implemented several measures to optimize their carbon footprint throughout their value chain.
 In order to accelerate its efforts, Moët Hennessy has set an ambitious goal of reducing its greenhouse gas emissions by 50% in absolute value by 2030, compared to 2019, a cross scopes 1, 2 and 3.
 This commitment is another important step in its sustainability program: Living Soils Living Together.